wprender/cloudbreak-docs/docs/gcp.md

 ```
 cd cloudbreak-deployment
 ```

-This is the directory of the configuration files and the supporting binaries that will be downloaded by Cloudbreak Deployer.
+This is the directory of the configuration files and the supporting binaries for Cloudbreak Deployer.

 ### Initialize your Profile